MicrosoftDocs/PlayReady/Docs/Packaging/content-encryption-modes.md

 **Notes:**

-* Windows 10 computers equipped with an Intel Ice Lake processor or later and supporting HWDRM (SL3000) will support 'cbcs' starting in 2018.
 * All Xbox One units upgraded with version 1709 or higher support 'cbcs'.
 * All PlayReady License Servers starting with version 4.0 support issuing licenses with CBC keys.